Eczema (Atopic Dermatitis): Causes, Treatments & Remedies

 Aloe vera is anti-inflammatory and hydrates the skin deeply.

-To cure dry skin, antibacterial and enriched in moisturizing properties.
+To cure dry skin, antibacterial and enriched with moisturizing properties.

 Oatmeal disturbs the skin and relieves itching.